-We have audited the combined financial statements of Phoenicia Hotel Company Limited, Phoenicia Malta Limited and Phoenicia Finance Company P.L.C (collectively referred to as the Reporting entity), set on pages 5 to 34, which comprise the combined statements of financial position as at 31 December 2022, and the combined statements of comprehensive income, the combined statements of changes in equity and the combined statements of cash flows for the year then ended, and notes to the combined financial statements, including a summary of significant accounting policies.
+We have audited the combined financial statements of Phoenicia Hotel Company Limited, Phoenicia Malta Limited and Phoenicia Finance Company P.L.C (collectively referred to as the Reporting entity), set on pages 5 to 33, which comprise the combined statements of financial position as at 31 December 2023, and the combined statements of comprehensive income, the combined statements of changes in equity and the combined statements of cash flows for the year then ended, and notes to the combined financial statements, including material accounting policy information.

-In our opinion, the accompanying combined financial statements give a true and fair view of the combined financial position of the Reporting entity's as at 31 December 2022, and of its combined financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS").
+In our opinion, the accompanying combined financial statements give a true and fair view of the combined financial position of the Reporting entity's as at 31 December 2023, and of its combined financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS").